imfd-stroemungsmechanik/introduction-into-cfd/5_diffuser/1_preprocessing.md

 ## Mesh Generation

-The hexahedral-dominant, two-dimensional mesh is created automatically with the meshing utility `cartesian2DMesh` from a user provided surface geometry named `diffusor.stl, which is located in the case folder.
+The hexahedral-dominant, two-dimensional mesh is created automatically with the meshing utility `cartesian2DMesh` from a user provided surface geometry named `diffuser.stl, which is located in the case folder.

-The diffusor has an initial channel height of $$H = 1\,\text{m}$$ at the inlet and extends to $$4.7\,\text{m}$$ towards the outlet.
+The diffuser has an initial channel height of $$H = 1\,\text{m}$$ at the inlet and extends to $$4.7\,\text{m}$$ towards the outlet.
 In order to achieve 10 cells across the channel height (exluding inflation layers), the maximum cell size is set to $$0.1\,\text{m}$$.
 Additionally, the walls for the first mesh have a single inflation layer with a thickness ratio of 1.2.
 This way standard wall functions can be used by ensuring a dimensionless wall distance of $$y^+ > 30$$.

 The resulting `meshDict` looks as follows: